podium-lib/podlet/README.md

 Set the type of script which is set. `default` indicates an unknown type.
 `module` inidcates as ES6 module.

-### .css(pathname)
+### .css(options)

-Sets and returns the pathname for a podlets CSS assets.
-Defaults to an empty string.
+Sets the options for a podlet's CSS assets.

+`options` can be either an object or an array of options objects as described below.

 When a value is set it will be internally kept and used when the podlet instance is serialized into a manifest JSON string.